 One estimation from wikipedia.org on hydrogen cars and GHG emissions:

-- … per mile traveled, a fuel cell electric vehicle running on compressed gaseous hydrogen produced from natural gas could use about 40% less energy and emit 45% less greenhouse gasses than an internal combustion vehicle
+… per mile traveled, a fuel cell electric vehicle running on compressed gaseous hydrogen produced from natural gas could use about 40% less energy and emit 45% less greenhouse gasses than an internal combustion vehicle

 Air pollution, like greenhouse emissions, is significantly impacted by how clean the electricity grid of a city is.

 Electric cars fed mostly by clean energy might pollute the least, followed by the most fuel efficient hybrids.

-Internal combustion gasoline cars, and electric cars fed mostly off of fossil fuels (in particular coal), might emit more air pollutants.
+Internal combustion engine gasoline cars, and electric cars fed mostly off of fossil fuels (in particular coal), might emit more air pollutants.

 Hydrogen cars might depend on how the hydrogen is produced i.e. from what base energy source.